-Founded in 1921, the American Foundation for Blind has spent nearly a century ensuring that individuals who are blind or visually impaired have access to the information, technology, education, and legal resources they need to live independent and productive lives.
+Founded in 1921, the American Foundation for the Blind has spent over a century ensuring that individuals who are blind or have low vision have access to the information, technology, education, and legal resources they need to live independent and productive lives.
 From our earliest days, we have amplified the voices of people with vision loss, and have been the engine of advancement and opportunity for every person affected by blindness or vision loss.

 Early Leaders: M.C.
 Migel and Helen Keller